Syed-Luqman-Shah-19/MIMOGPR1/README.md

 ## 🧠 Core Idea

 The key insight of this work is that **wireless channels exhibit structured spatial correlations** induced by the antenna array geometry.
-Gaussian Process Regression naturally exploits this structure through its kernel (covariance) function.
+GPR naturally exploits this structure through its kernel (covariance) function.

 With only a few observed channel entries, GPR: